How to Set Your Freelance Hourly Rate

 Why "Salary ÷ Hours" Fails

 When you were employed, your salary was only part of what your employer spent on you.
-They also provided paid leave, covered business costs, contributed to your retirement, and gave you a steady flow of work.
+They also provided paid leave, covered business costs, contributed to your superannuation, and gave you a steady flow of work.
 As a freelancer, you now carry all of that yourself — out of your hourly rate.
 Dividing an old salary by hours ignores every one of those costs, which is why it produces a rate that is too low to live on.

 Not Every Hour Is Billable